 If you are overdrawn and you do not want your bank to use the £500 payment to pay your overdraft, you could request a first right of appropriation.
 Please contact your bank to find out how to do this.

 People who live in Coventry who have received notification from NHS Test and Trace to self-isolate will be entitled to a self-isolation payment providing they:

-From 8 March 2021, parents or guardians who are not legally required to self-isolate can apply for a Test and Trace Support Payment or discretionary payment if they need to take time off work to care for a child or young person who is.
-Applicants must meet all the criteria below:
+Parents or guardians who are not legally required to self-isolate can apply for a Test and Trace Support Payment or discretionary payment if they need to take time off work to care for a child or young person who:

 You will not be eligible for a test and trace support payment if you: